Luke Bateman: 2017

 Bateman was selected in the Raiders 2017 Auckland Nines squad.
 In Round 21 against the South Sydney Rabbitohs, Bateman scored his first career NRL try in the 32-18 win at ANZ Stadium.
 Bateman finished the 2017 NRL season playing in 22 matches and scoring 1 try for the Raiders.

 2018

 On 7 May 2018, Bateman extended his contract with Canberra to the end of the 2019 season.
 Bateman finished the 2018 NRL season playing in 22 matches.

 2019

 Bateman suffered a significant knee injury and made no appearances for Canberra in the 2019 NRL season.

-The Bachelor
+Post-playing career

+Reality television

-On 9 July 2023, Bateman was announced as one of the stars of season 11 of The Bachelor Australia.
+On 9 July 2023, Bateman was announced as one of the stars of season 11 of The Bachelors Australia.

+The season aired in December 2023.

+In 2026, Bateman appeared in the twelfth season of I'm a Celebrity...Get Me Out of Here!.

+He finished in the top 3, losing out to Concetta Caristo who was crowned Queen of the Jungle on Sunday 22 February 2026.

-Social Media
+Social media

-Bateman is a member of the BookTok community on TikTok, where he frequently posts reviews of romance novels.
-As of November 2025, Bateman has over 353,000 followers on TikTok and 350,000 followers on Instagram.
+Bateman is a member of the BookTok community on TikTok, where he frequently posts book reviews, with a particular interest in the fantasy genre.
+As of May 2026, Bateman has over 441,000 followers on TikTok and 612,000 followers on Instagram.
 In May of 2025, Bateman signed a two-book deal for a fantasy series with Atria Books, an imprint of Simon & Schuster Australia.